ada6m/resh/README.md

 ```

-"resh" is a computational neuroscience tool designed to perform quantitative analysis on IF images using publicly available brain atlases.
+Tool that performs quantitative analysis on IF brain sections using publicly available brain atlases.
+vector manipulation offloaded to other editors such as Inkscape (lmao cba)

 File types supported: .svg and .ome.tif